 The ‘Reporting’ section is now completely different.
 You won’t find any charts here like you used to (we moved them to their corresponding sections – ‘Reach and Engagement’, ‘Audience’ and ‘Content’).

 When creating a report, you can now prepare the document exactly how you want and need it to be – for one profile or for a group of profiles (no need to go to the ‘Comparison’ section anymore).
-An you know what is even better?
+And you know what is even better?
 You can now add up to 14 profiles to your group!
-Awesome, right?

 Additionally, you can now prepare several reports all at once.
 That’s even more time saved when reporting for clients!